The North American Systemic Functional Linguistics Association

 4. A letter of support from an SFL scholar who assesses the contributions of the nominee’s research and scholarship, as well as potential for continuing contributions.
 This letter may be submitted by the nominee or by the supporting scholar.
 Either way, it must be received by the nomination deadline.

 Self-nominations are permitted.
-Please send electronic nomination materials by February 1, 2022 to the award adjudication committee chair, Dr. Kathryn Accurso: kathryn.accurso@ubc.ca.
-The awardee will be named at the annual NASFLA meeting at the 2022 AAAL conference (Pittsburgh, PA and online).
+Please send electronic nomination materials by March 2, 2025 to the award adjudication committee chair, Dr. Nicole Siffrinn: [email protected].
+The awardee will be named at the annual NASFLA meeting at the 2025 AAAL conference (Denver, CO).

 Past Promising Scholar Award Winners